IR-2014-63, May 15, 2014

-The Internal Revenue Service today announced the opening of the 2014 Low Income Taxpayer Clinic (LITC) grant application process.
+WASHINGTON — The Internal Revenue Service today announced the opening of the 2015 Low Income Taxpayer Clinic (LITC) grant application process.

 The LITC grant program is a federal program administered by the Office of the Taxpayer Advocate at the IRS, led by National Taxpayer Advocate Nina E. Olson.
-The LITC program awards matching grants of up to $100,000 per year to qualifying organizations to develop, expand, or maintain a low income taxpayer clinic.
-The LITC program funds organizations that serve low income individuals who have a tax dispute with the IRS (i.e., a “controversy clinic”) and organizations that provide education and outreach to taxpayers who speak English as a second language (an “ESL clinic”).
-Applicants may apply as either type of organization, or both.
-Although LITCs receive partial funding from the IRS, LITCs, their employees, and their volunteers operate independently from the IRS.
+The LITC program awards matching grants of up to $100,000 per year to qualifying organizations to develop, expand or maintain a low income taxpayer clinic.
+The LITC program funds organizations to represent, advocate, and educate low income individuals who have a tax dispute with the IRS (i.e., a “controversy clinic”) and taxpayers who speak English as a second language (an “ESL clinic”).
+Although LITCs receive partial funding from the IRS, LITCs, their employees and their volunteers operate independently from the IRS.
 Examples of qualifying organizations include:

 - Clinical programs at accredited law, business or accounting schools whose students represent low income taxpayers in tax disputes with the IRS; and

 - Organizations exempt from tax under Internal Revenue Code Section 501(a) that represent low income taxpayers in tax disputes with the IRS or refer those taxpayers to qualified representatives, or that provide outreach and education for ESL taxpayers.

 The IRS welcomes all applications and will ensure that each application receives full consideration.
 The IRS is particularly interested in receiving applications from organizations that will operate in areas that are currently underserved.

 |Alabama, Alaska, Georgia, Kansas, Mississippi, North Dakota, South Dakota, Puerto Rico|